NecatiMeral/gira-x1-logic-nodes/README.md

 GIRA's documentation of the logic node SDK can be found on the [Gira Logic nodes page](https://partner.gira.com/en/service/software-tools/developer.html).

+When using the nodes from this repository, you can hit the `F1` key in the logic editor for help.

 ## Logic nodes

 ### Necati_Meral_Yahoo_De.Logic.Ads